sancons20/calendar-card-pro/docs/workflow.md

    git merge public-repo/main
    ```

-4. If there are no conflicts, you’re good to go! **If conflicts appear**:
+4. If there are no conflicts, you're good to go! **If conflicts appear**:

    - **Manually resolve them** in your code editor.
    - **Commit the resolved changes**: